×

 3.

-Abuarqoub A, Abuarqoub S, Alzu’bi A, Muthanna A. The Impact of Quantum Computing on Security in Emerging Technologies.
-The 5th International Conference on Future Networks & Distributed Systems.
-ACM; 2021. p.
-171–6.
+Abuarqoub A, Abuarqoub S, Alzu’bi A, Muthanna A. .
+The impact of quantum computing on security in emerging technologies.
+In Proceedings of the 5th International Conference on Future Networks and Distributed Systems.
+2021 Dec 15 (pp. 171-176).

 4.